Popular Matchings in Complete Graphs: Stable states versus unstable states

 {\em Case 4.} The vertices $b^c_5$ and $b'^c_5$ are matched to their third choice neighbors.
 So $(a^c_5,b^c_5),(a^c_6,b^c_6)$ and $(a'^c_5,b'^c_5),(a'^c_6,b'^c_6)$ are in $M$.
 Consider the following alternating path $\rho'$ with respect to~$M$:

 Observe that $\rho'$ is an alternating path in $G_M$ with two blocking edges $(x_i,y_i)$ and $(x_j,y_j)$, a contradiction to $M$'s popularity. \end{proof}

-We have shown that {\em at most one} of the level~1 gadgets corresponding to $X_i,X_j,X_k$ is in unstable state with respect to $M$.
-So {\em exactly one} of the level~1 gadgets corresponding to $X_i,X_j,X_k$ is in unstable state with respect to $M$.
-This allows us to set a 1-in-3 satisfying assignment to instance $\phi$.
-For each variable $X_i$ in $\phi$ do:
+Let $M$ be a popular matching in $G$.
+It follows from Lemmas~\ref{lemma3} and~\ref{lemma4} that {\em exactly one} of the level~1 gadgets corresponding to the variables in $c$, for every clause $c$ in $B$, is in unstable state with respect to $M$.
+This allows us to set a 1-in-3 satisfying truth assignment to instance $B$.
+For each variable $X_i$ in $B$ do: